authorizerdev/docs/src/pages/authorizer-js/functions.md

 Function to get session information.
 This function makes an authorized request, hence if it is used from the browser the HTTP cookie is sent if user has logged in else you need to pass headers object.

 It accepts the optional JSON object as parameter, you can pass the HTTP Headers there.
+Optionally you can also validate the role against the given token by passing the role as second argument to function.

 | Key             | Description                                                                          | Required |
 | --------------- | ------------------------------------------------------------------------------------ | -------- |